Organization applications open. See timeline.

 Will I get a Season of Docs T-shirt?

 No, due to international shipping constraints, we will no longer be able to provide T-shirts to participants who successfully complete their Season of Docs project.

 What if I have more questions?

-If after reading through all the documentation you still don't have an answer please consider discussing your questions with the Season of Docs community on Slack or the discussion list.
+If after reading through all the documentation you still don't have an answer please consider discussing your questions with the Season of Docs community on the discussion list.
 See the information about discussion channels and how to contact us.

 For technical writers